 Need another reason to offer business travel and bleisure as a perk?

 Research has shown that a large chunk of millennial professionals consider business travel a major perk.
 Nearly 40% of Gen Y and Gen Z workers say they wouldn’t accept a job that doesn’t include travel and 30% say they would be willing to accept a lower salary for the opportunity to travel more.

 Hiring a good employee is only a baby step.
 If you hope to retain employees that know your business, you must embrace the expectations of the new-age professionals.

 4. Ethical business travel is on the rise

 Many millennials are now adopting eco-friendly travel habits in an effort to reduce their carbon footprint.
-In the new decade, energy-efficient methods of transportation such as trains and buses are likely to be more affordable making it easier for business travellers to make environmentally-sustainable travel decisions.
+In the new decade, energy-efficient methods of transportation such as trains and buses are likely to be more affordable making it easier for business travelers to make environmentally sustainable travel decisions.